ruffrick/jda-commands/README.md

 }
 ```

-To register the commands, call `registerCommands()` on your JDA od ShardManager instance.
+To register the commands, call `registerCommands()` on your JDA or ShardManager instance.
 This function takes either a
-list of commands, or a package name and an optional ClassLoader, in which case the package is scanned for Classes
+list of commands, or a package name and an optional ClassLoader, in which case the package is scanned for classes
-annotated as `@Command`, which are then instantiated. **This only works for commands which don't require any constructor
+annotated as `@Command`, which are then instantiated. **This only works for classes which don't require any constructor
-parameters!** The commands are then scanned for functions annotated as either `@BaseCommand` or `@SubCommand`, which are
-then registered as commands based on their annotations and parameters.
-This also calls `updateCommands()` with the
+parameters!**

-registered commands on the JDA or ShardManager instance this was called on after registering the commands.
-The function
+After registering the commands, this calls `updateCommands()` on the JDA or ShardManager instance it was called on.
+The
-returns a CommandRegistry instance containing the registered commands, which can be used to register the commands in a
+function returns a CommandRegistry instance containing the registered commands, which can be used to register the
-guild for development purposes.
+commands in a guild for development purposes.

 ```kotlin
 fun main() {